Indonesian honorifics: Usage

 An informal way to address a significantly older person is to use Om, Paman, Bibi or Tante, which mean "uncle" and "aunt".
 The terms "Om" and "Tante" are Dutch-influenced and quite commonly used in the big cities.

-Indonesian like to speak in an short and effective way so when speaking to someone, omitting the pronoun completely is common (unlike in English).
+Indonesian like to speak in a short and effective way so when speaking to someone, omitting the pronoun completely is common (unlike in English).
 Kapan tiba di Jakarta? (lit. when do [you] arrive in Jakarta).

 Reflective Pronoun

 Indonesian speakers use enclitic pronouns -ku (1 SG), -mu (2 SG), and -nya (3 SG).
 The latter may also be used as a polite form for the second person singular.
 "Siapa namanya?"
 (What is your name, lit. what is their name).